Treetrain1/Survival-Remastered/README.md

 This modpack was ported to github from the Survival Remastered Discord https://discord.gg/C7bZ5kGGBA

-Survival Remastered Features:
+Survival Remastered 1.18 Features:

-300+ Mods
+250+ Mods

-1.18 Caves

 Custom Terrain using Terralith